-I was looking for a recipe and pulled a cookbook off my shelf that didn’t look familiar.
+I was looking for a recipe and pulled a cookbook that didn’t look familiar off the shelf.
 (That was because it was one that my husband had from his bachelor days.)
 When I opened it up, a postcard fell out.
-His mom had sent him a recipe on it and the front of the card had the following poem.
+His mom had sent him a recipe and the front of the card had the following poem.

 I Needed the Quiet

 Alice Hansche Mortenson

 I needed the quiet so He drew me aside,

 Away from the bustle where all the day long